Top 5 foodie tips for eating like a local in Izmir

 Kamaralti Bazar is great for shopping.
-Don’t forget to check antique shops, old churches and unique architecture.
-You’ll probably get hungry after hours of wandering so head to a “kumpir” place and find yourself a seat.
+Don’t forget to check antique shops, old churches as you enjoy unique architecture.
+You’ll probably get hungry sooner or later from wandering around, so head to a “kumpir” place and find yourself a seat.
 Kumpir is a traditional baked potato or jacket potatoes with cheese and butter whipped with rich toppings.

 Mussels & beer

-Your next stop is Kordon – the coastal line of the city.
-Time for a cold beer to watch the sunset!
-While looking for a pub to enjoy the beautiful gulf view, it will be difficult to walk past the stuffed mussels sellers wandering up and down with huge baskets filled with the shiny, black shells and wedges of fresh juicy lemon.
+Your next stop is Kordon – the coastal edge of the city.
+Time for a cold beer with a view of the sunset!
+While looking for a pub to enjoy the beautiful gulf view, it will be difficult to walk past the stuffed mussels sellers along the way with huge baskets filled with the shiny, black shells and wedges of fresh juicy lemon.
 Stuffed mussels are called “midye dolma” and locals usually eat them with beer.

 Fresh seafood in Kordon

-If you still have enough space in your stomach, find a waterfront seafood restaurant in Kordon where you can sit, order some sea bass, fried calamari and drink raki; an unsweetened, anise-flavored Turkish alcoholic drink.
+If you still have an appetite, find a waterfront seafood restaurant in Kordon where you can sit, order some sea bass, fried calamari and drink raki; an unsweetened, anise-flavored Turkish alcoholic drink.
 Sit back, relax and enjoy beautiful Izmir as you watch the boats go by and the sun set around you.

 Park Inn by Radisson Izmir